tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 Char error rate=0.25047642, Word error rate=0.63389585

-(If you ran this before, and notice that the error rates are a lot higher than the previous alpha version, this is due to a change in the use of shaped quotes.
-It didn't count errors in quote shape before, but now it does.)

 You can train for another 5000 iterations, and get the error rate on the training set a lot lower, but it doesn't help the `Impact` font much: